ShiyuNee/Inference-in-Decoder-Only-Models/readme.md

 ## Note

-> llm_deepspeed.py is a demo for using distributed inference
+> `llm_deepspeed.py` is a demo for using distributed inference
 >
-> generation_utils is the generation file in transformers
+> `generation_utils.py` is the generation file in transformers used for learning